How to Grow Stunning Snapdragons from Seed Indoors

 When to Start Growing Snapdragons from Seed

-To give your snapdragons the most extended blooming season possible, read the back of the seed packet for the best time to start sowing your snapdragon seeds indoors.
+If you want your snapdragons to enjoy the longest blooming season possible, timing is key.
+I always check the back of the seed packet for guidance on when to start sowing your seeds indoors.

-Knowing your USDA Plant Hardiness Zone is important before you sow your flower seeds.
-I start mine 8-10 weeks before the last frost in my area.
-Snapdragons germinate best in cooler temperatures.
+Knowing your USDA Plant Hardiness Zone is very important.
+I like to start mine 8-10 weeks before the last frost in my area.
+This cooler start is perfect since snapdragons really thrive in those conditions.

 Supplies for Growing Snapdragons from Seed